dvlab-research/Simple-SR/README.md

 ---
 ### Update
 The training code of LAPAR (9 models) is now released.
-We will gradually add MuCAN and Beby-GAN and more methods.

 ---
 ### Paper